polywrap/handbook/docs/contributor-guide/community-contributors.md

 ## Creating Your Own Bounties

-Don't see a bounty that fits what you're interested in or what your skillset is capable of?
+Don't see a bounty that fits what you're interested in?
 You can create your own bounty!

 In our `#intros` channel, let us know what skills you can contribute to the project.
 One of our team members will reach out to you to determine how you can be a part of the project.